BYLAWS OF THE SAN BERNARDINO COUNTY BAR ASSOCIATION

 Section 9.2 President-Elect.

-office of the President.
+The President-Elect shall, in the absence or inability of the President, perform the duties of the office of the President.
 The President-Elect shall assume the office of the President for the next succeeding term.
 The President-Elect shall prepare and arrange for an annual Strategic Planning Retreat and shall be responsible for monitoring the progress of strategic plan assignments as given by the Board to individuals, groups, or committees.

 Section 9.3 Vice-President.